-CREATIVE PLAY AND DESIGN
+CREATIVE PLAY AND DESIGN ECED-0057 | 6 credits

 This course explores ways to transform an early learning and childcare environment.
 Students are exposed to provincial licensing regulations, guidelines, and best practices that affect the daily operation of an environment.
 They examine the elements of design and apply that knowledge by transforming a space within an early learning program.
 Students use observation to analyse children's indoor and outdoor play to create a rich and diverse climate for play and learning.